 NECESSARY CHANGE: The grant preparation and review systems must improve to address the current challenges.
 Funding allocation should remain merit-based, but preparing proposals should be less burdensome.
 Written proposals are often dense and tiring to review.
 The proposal format should engage reviewers and clearly contain the detailed information needed to assess the proposal’s feasibility, novelty and impact.

-POSSIBLE SOLUTION: Recently we argued in Nature, Trends in Biochemical Sciences, a CellPress Video, and Nature Index that an effective mechanism to enhance communication between applicants and reviewers was through video.
+POSSIBLE SOLUTION: Recently we argued in Nature, Trends in Biochemical Sciences, a CellPress Video, Nature Index, and most recently in a Nature Column that an effective mechanism to enhance communication between applicants and reviewers was through video.
 Researchers routinely prepare PowerPoint presentations for conferences and record such presentations as lecture material.
 PowerPoint presentations with voice recordings are a logical potential alternative to written project descriptions.
 Such videos may be highly effective at transferring the key ideas from the minds of the authors to the reviewers, leading to better decision-making.